yeonnqw/ELEC1005-FirstAidHQ/reflection.md

 ## 4. Engineering Lessons Learned

 **Plan data types before building**
-The most time-consuming errors came from not planning SharePoint column types before writing Power Apps formulas.
+The most time consuming errors came from not planning SharePoint column types before writing Power Apps formulas.
 In future projects, creating a data dictionary that specifies each column name, type and accepted values before writing any formula would save significant debugging time.